Year-End State and Local Tax Planning

 • Companies should review their people, processes, and technology to identify how to comply with sales tax responsibilities in multiple states and localities.

 • The volume of state and local tax-related forms and deadlines can require significant time for employees to properly manage the sales and use tax functions.
-Errors could lead to significant penalties, interest, or even liens on the responsible officer’s properties.
-As such, companies should consider outsourcing their sales and use tax compliance to reduce risks and concentrate on higher-value activities.
+Errors could lead to substantial penalties, interest, or even liens on the responsible officer’s properties.

 • Please note sales tax could be a significant factor in the event of a merger, acquisition, or request for funding.
 If the sales tax function is not reviewed periodically, a due diligence review may uncover exposures.
 Therefore, companies should periodically perform a review of their sales and use tax procedures.